Piranhaplant/Necrofy/Necrofy/readme.txt

 FAQ:

+The program won't open.

+	If you are using Windows 7, you will need to make sure you have at least version 4.7.1 of the Microsoft .NET Framework installed.

 How do I open a ROM file?

     Necrofy does not open ROM files directly.
 You must first create a